Katharine Parsons

-Katharine, Lady Parsons (née Bethell; 1859 – 16 October 1933) was the co-founder and second President of the Women's Engineering Society (WES), and an engineer in her own right.
+Katharine, Lady Parsons (née Bethell; 1858/1859 – 16 October 1933) was an English engineer who was the co-founder and second President of the Women's Engineering Society.

 Partnership with Charles Parsons

-Born to William Frogatt Bethell at Rise Park in the East Riding of Yorkshire in 1859, Katharine met the Hon.
+Born to William Frogatt Bethell at Rise Park in the East Riding of Yorkshire in 1858 or 1859, Katharine met the Hon.
 Charles Parsons in Leeds in 1882 while he was working there as an engineer.
 They married in January 1883 and had two children, Algernon George and Rachel Mary.
 In their early married days Katharine would regularly accompany Charles on 7 am morning lakes trials of his prototype torpedoes at Roundhay Park in Leeds.

 Throughout nearly a half-century of marriage, she was almost always to be found working closely with him on engineering projects – both at home and in the commercial engineering works – especially during the period in which the Parsons steam turbine was developed.

 The First World War

+In 1916, Parsons worked with suffragette and women's rights campaigner Norah Balls to set up Girl Guides in Northumberland.

 Famed for her robust character and exceptional organisational skills, during the First World War Lady Parsons was closely involved in managing the female workforces in Tyneside converted armaments factories.
 It was for this war work that Lady Parsons was made the first Honorary Fellow of the North-East Coast Institution of Engineers and Ship-builders in 1919.

 Having seen the highly effective deployment of women in engineering work during the Great War, Lady Parsons was robustly critical of the removal of many women from such work under the terms of the Restoration of Pre-War Practices Act 1919 that restored many returning male combatants to their pre-war responsibilities.

 In a widely publicised speech on July 9, 1919: 'Women's Work and Shipbuilding during the War' she deplored the way that women had been required to produce the 'implements of war and destruction' but then be denied 'the privilege of fashioning the munitions of peace.'